 Reproducing here, some trends from DemandFarm Inc.’s report on ‘The Hype & Art of KAM'.

-- 8 % respondents identified access to customer executives and decision makers as the main KAM challenge
+- 8 % of respondents identified access to customer executives and decision-makers as the main KAM challenge.

-- 2% organizations still do not have a formal key account management process
+- 2% of organizations still do not have a formal key account management process.

-- 50% respondents say data pertaining to key accounts in their organization is fragmented and not easily accessible
+- 50% of respondents say data about key accounts in their organization is fragmented and not easily accessible.

-- 83% respondents believe that KAM planning and strategizing will receive a huge boost, with the adoption of a KAM software platform
+- 83% of respondents believe that KAM planning and strategizing will receive a huge boost, with the adoption of a KAM software platform.

-- 60% respondents feel a software platform derived from KAM best practices would be useful to them
+- 60% of respondents feel a software platform derived from KAM best practices would be useful to them.

-- 28% respondents feel a built-in account planning process would significantly aid them in planning and optimizing revenue from key accounts
+- 28% of respondents feel a built-in account planning process would significantly aid them in planning and optimizing revenue from key accounts.

 The session happens now at SAMA’s Annual Conference 2016.